Annual Report 2022

 World Vision was first involved with Bangladesh by responding to the cyclone victims of Bhola in 1970 during devastating tidal surges in the coastal areas of the country.
 Later the organization carried out relief operations in refugee camps in India in 1971.
 Following Bangladesh's independence in 1972, it started relief and rehabilitation programs as per the invitation of the Bangladesh Government.

-World Vision Bangladesh scales up its operations to impact the lives of more than 5 million people with existing 15 grant-funded projects in Bangladesh.
-The grant-fund projects has a wide range of partnership and diversified our donor base, successfully securing about total of USD39.4 million for most vulnerable people.
+World Vision Bangladesh scales up its operations to impact the lives of more than 5 million people with existing 36 grant-funded projects in Bangladesh.
+The grant-fund project has a wide range of partnerships and diversified our donor base, successfully securing a total of USD39.4 million for the most vulnerable people.

 Rohingya Refugee Crisis ResponseLearn More